September 2014

 Santarém → Golegã (32 km)

 A murmur of swallows and bats flying out ahead of us as we leave Santarém by the medieval Porta de Santiago gate before sunrise.
 A 12th-century church stranded in a maize field.
-A steady, gentle 12 kilometre walk then a break for coffee at a bar at Vale da Figueira.
+A steady, gentle 12-kilometre walk then a break for coffee at a bar at Vale da Figueira.
 Thunder comes from nowhere and tears the sky asunder.
 The black-clad proprietor of the bar rushes to close doors and shutter windows against the tempest.
 The women in the bar shudder with fright.
 In the way of pilgrims, we leave the disquiet behind and head out into the wild, warm storm.

 It rains and rains and rains.
 Undeterred, we continue walking the narrow Roman roads busy with farmers and farm machinery and feasting on foraged figs, grapes and wild berries.
 Past eucalyptus plantations with their strong scent of home and cork oak trees rooted in Portuguese farming tradition.
-We come to Azinhaga, the birthplace of José Saramago, Nobel Prize-winning novelist and activist.
+We come to Azinhaga, the birthplace of José Saramago, a Nobel Prize-winning novelist and activist.
 ‘As citizens, we all have an obligation to intervene and become involved – it’s the citizen who changes things.’

 We retreat to a lively worker’s cafe for a hearty meal and a jug of vino.
-Just as we finish our lunch, the rain ceases.
+Just as we finish our lunch, the rain stops.
 We walk on towards Golegaâ, horse capital of Portugal and once a stop on the royal way from Lisbon to Porto.
 Palomino horses, golden and graceful in the fields.
-A 12th-century church with a beautifully tiled interior and an impressive 16th century Manueline (Portuguese late gothic) door, carved with representations of the discoveries of the voyages of Vasco da Gama and Pedro Álvares Cabral.
+A 12th-century church with a beautifully tiled interior and an impressive 16th-century Manueline (Portuguese late gothic) door, carved with representations of the discoveries of the voyages of Vasco da Gama and Pedro Álvares Cabral.

 Golegâ → Tomar (30 km)